 Unknown if this applies to AOSP 10.
 Attempting to encrypt will result in the device getting stuck at encrypting screen, forcing a data format & clean reflash.

 Then move on to the questionably good one:

 It somehow does.
 Keep in mind that I've tried this shit out only on Pie AOSP (Oreo blobs) ROMs.
 I recommend either taping up the front camera (temporary, but fixable though the tape may leave some sticky residue behind), or paint the camera module (permanent & not fixable aside from changing the module, but at least the camera's plugged & not removed).

 And, finally, the actually good ones that I don't really give a fuck:

 Input-only wireless charging sounds meh nowadays, but at least it's there.
-Keep in mind that wireless charging usually gets hotter & slower than regular wired charging though.
+Keep in mind that wireless charging is usually hotter & slower than regular wired charging.